© PC Senior All Rights reserved

 Scanno.

-The Tourist Information Office is most helpful and is
+The Tourist Information Office is most helpful and is located between the Park and the

-(Our favourite cafe is just opposite).
+main square of the town (Our favourite cafe is just opposite).

 Ovindoli & Rocca Di Mezzo